 I am happy to speak to the German people at this hour.
 We have affirmed in the past year our support and our confidence in the Führer’s work.
 On his birthday we want also to speak the words that come from the depths of our heart.
 We want to tell him what he is to us all, both in the trials of the moment and in the shining future.

 We all wish him health and strength and a blessed hand.
 He must know that he can always rely on his people.
 When trial and danger is before him, we will stand more firmly behind him.
 We believe in him and in his historical mission, and believe that in the end he will be crowned with victory.
 He will be the man of the century, not his opponents.
 He gave this century its meaning, its content, its goal.
 Affirming the meaning and understanding the content, we will reach the goal.
 He points the way.
 He commands, we follow.
-We, his old and tested comrades, march in the first row behind him.
+We, his old and tested comrades, march in the first rank behind him.
 We are tested by danger, steeled by misfortune, hardened by storm and trial, but also crowned with the first victories and successes of the coming new world.
 We are at the head of a countless multitude who carry and defend the future of the Reich.

 We defend the cause of the nation, which has found its visible form in the Führer .